Orange Jelly Candies Recipe

 - 5 drops each red and yellow food coloring

-- 1. Butter a 9-in. square pan with 2 teaspoons butter; set aside.
+- 1. Butter a 9-in. square pan; set aside.
 In a large saucepan, combine the pectin, baking soda and water (mixture will be foamy).
 In another saucepan, combine sugar and corn syrup.
 Bring both mixtures to a boil.
 Cook until foam on pectin mixture thins slightly and sugar mixture comes to a full rolling boil, about 4 minutes.
 Gradually add pectin mixture to boiling sugar mixture, stirring constantly.
 Boil for 1 minute, stirring constantly.

 - 2. Remove from the heat.
 Stir in orange oil and food coloring.
 Immediately pour into prepared pan.
 Let stand at room temperature for 3 hours or until set.